zeiban/defiance-tools/README.md

 ==============

 ## Overview ##
-These are a series of unofficial tools to extract various assets from the PC version of Defiance.
+These are a series of unofficial command-line tools to extract various assets from the PC version of Defiance.

 ## Compiling ##
 All the tools were created using Visual C++ Exress 2010.
 If you have that you should be good to go.
 All the depenancies like zlib and libpng are included in the solution.